phpDocumentor/phpDocumentor/docs/manual/for-users/configuration.rst

       </files>

-It is allowed to use relative paths here; just remember that these are relative from the working directory where you execute phpDocumentor in.
+It is allowed to use relative paths here; just remember that these are relative from the the location of your configuration file.

 It is possible to specify specific files or a specific set of **files** using the element.
 As with the -f parameter it supports wildcards.